Top 10 Ambulance Equipment

 4) Suction Unit

 A suction unit comes in use when the patient is bleeding internally and needs the building pressure on vital organs to be relieved.
-It is also used to remove fluids that have collected inside the body or the mouth and in situations that need an emergency procedure in the ambulance before reaching the hospital.
+It is also used to remove fluids that have collected inside the body or the mouth and in situations that need an emergency procedure in the ambulance equipment before reaching the hospital.